MnyaMnya/Obsidian-Informatika-CTT/Java/Example Of Code/CodeWars-Text Align Justify.md

     	// add the word to the line
     	thisLine=thisLine+thisWord;
     	wordUsed.add(thisWord);
-    	//add space if this word is not the first in this line if(lastLine !="") {
+    	//add space if thisWord is not the first in this line if(lastLine !="") {
     		lastLine = lastLine+" "+thisWord;
     	}